grebano/Smart_Home/readme.md

 You can also find a settings page where you can set the ip address of the esp01 modules, shutters opening and closing time..., and an info page that briefly explains how the application works.

+The application is written in Java and xml and can be installed on any Android smartphone with Android 7.0 or higher.
+In order to install it you have to download the apk file from the release section of this repository and install it on your smartphone.
+You can also download the source code and open it with Android Studio.

+### Screenshots
 ![App](/Images/screenshots.jpg)

 ## Arduino code
 The code is written in C++ and is saved in the file [arduino_code](Arduino_code/ArduinoSmartHome/ArduinoSmartHome.ino).
 It is commented and is easy to understandad is also possible to program the esp01 modules using PlatformIO adding ```#include <Arduino.h>``` at the beginning of the code and properly configuring the platformio.ini file.

+Is clearly necessary to modify the code in order to use it with your esp01 modules.
+You have to change the ssid and password of your wifi networkand you can also change the name of the devices that you want to control.

+In order to program the esp01 modules you have to connect them to the computer using an appropriate USB programmer.
+You can find a lot of tutorials on the internet.
+You may also need to modifiy the programmer by adding a button to put the esp01 in programming mode.

+It should be possible to use an esp32 or other modules with wifi capabilities, but this possibility has not been tested yet.
+In this case you may have to modify the code in order to use the appropriate libraries.

+### Esp01 relay module:

 ![Esp01](/Images/esp01Relay.png)